HoltechHard/Specialized_Topics_AI-ML-5130203/README.md

      link: https://www.nobelprize.org/prizes/physics/2024/popular-information/
    - Watch the interview to Geoffrey Hinton did by Royal Institute of UK, titled: "**On working with Ilya Sutskever, choosing problems, and the power of intuition**"
      link: https://www.youtube.com/watch?v=n4IQOBka8bc
-   - Make a report (1 page) answering the next questions:
+   - Make a pdf report (1 page) answering the next questions:
        a) What led Geoffrey Hinton to believe in neural networks as the right path to understanding and simulating human intelligence?
        b) How physics fundamentals help Geoffrey Hinton to obtain the necessary insights to develop his research and discoveries related with Neural Nets?